eic/epic-prod/docs/RECO/22.11.2/index.md

                 45to135deg , Sub-directory or File Count:46
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:114
-                3to50deg , Sub-directory or File Count:100
-                45to135deg , Sub-directory or File Count:100
             1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:206
-                3to50deg , Sub-directory or File Count:200
-                45to135deg , Sub-directory or File Count:200
             2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:46
             5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:54
-                45to135deg , Sub-directory or File Count:72
         gamma , Sub-directory or File Count:6
             100MeV , Sub-directory or File Count:1
                 130to177deg , Sub-directory or File Count:126